exasim-project/NeoFOAM/doc/basics/database.rst

 ---------------

 The ``FieldCollection`` stores all fields and provides additional functionality which is stored in a document.
-The ``FieldDocument`` stores the field itself in ``std::any`` and additional information like the time index, iteration index, and subcycle index.
+The ``FieldDocument`` keeps a reference to field as a ``std::any`` and stores additional metatdata like the time index, iteration index, and subcycle index.
 The following code snippet shows how to create a ``FieldDocument``:

 .. sourcecode:: cpp